8 Best CVAT Alternatives for Computer Vision Teams in 2026

 • SOC 2 and HIPAA compliance

-Where it falls short: Quote-based pricing is expensive for small teams.
+Where it falls short: Quote-based pricing is steep for small teams.

 Figure: V7 Darwin platform UI